xsuite/xsuite/docs/particlesmanip.rst

 ================================

-It is often convenient to generate new Particles objects starting from a given reference particle which defines for example the particle type (charge and mass) and the reference energy and momentum.
+It is often convenient to generate new Particles objects starting from a given reference particle, which defines the particle type (charge and mass) and the reference energy and momentum.
 This can be accomplished using the :meth:`xpart.build_particles` function, which features three different modes illustrated in the following.